-The value defined as Maximum Subscription Quota is not taken into consideration for the courses sold via Shopify.
-This means that if the course’s maximum subscription quota is set to 10, and the course is bought by 15 people via Shopify, all of the users purchasing the course will be automatically enrolled into the course, without being placed in the course waiting list.
+The value defined as Maximum subscription quota is not taken into consideration for the courses sold via Shopify.
+This means that if the course’s maximum subscription quota is set to 10, and the course is bought by 15 people via Shopify, all of the users purchasing the course will be automatically enrolled into the course, without being placed on the course waiting list.

 Course pages in catalogs

 Once a user is viewing a catalog, he or she can press the course’s item in the catalog to view more information about the course.
-The course’s details page shows a description of the course, a list of the training material and available sessions included in the course, the duration and language of the course, if users have the ability to rate the course, and the rating of the course.
-If you’ve assigned the course to a content partner using the Content Partners app, the content partner’s banner can also appear on this page.
+The course’s details page shows a description of the course, a list of the training material and available sessions included in the course, the duration and language of the course, if users can rate the course, and the rating of the course.
+If you’ve assigned the course to a content partner using the Content partners app, the content partner’s banner can also appear on this page.

-IMPORTANT NOTE: When accessing a course from a catalog, all users will either have to enroll in the course or purchase the course, regardless of their level in the platform (learner, Superadmin, or Power User).
-Power Users and Superadmins can still reach the learner's view and perform Admin functionalities for courses within catalogs by reaching the course via the Admin Menu.
+Please note!
+When accessing a course from a catalog, all users will either have to enroll in the course or purchase the course, regardless of their level in the platform (learner, Superadmin, or Power User).
+Power Users and Superadmins can still reach the learner's view and perform admin functionalities for courses within catalogs by reaching the course via the Admin menu.

 Creating public catalog custom pages

 Public Catalogs are a great way to showcase your organization’s content offerings to visitors who are not logged in or who have not yet created an account.
-With public catalogs, you also have the ability to create and display custom pages to give your users more information.
+With public catalogs, you also can create and display custom pages to give your users more information.